JackSzwergold/Writing/memories/Smashing a Car with a Baton.md

 Anyway, as I read on it said that after he smashed the car, he immediately called the police, confessed to what he did and—as a result—didn’t get locked up or anything.
 It was the first time in my life I realized you could technically get away with commiting a crime if you called the police right away and confessed that you were not in your right mind.

 We didn’t see Kevin for a few weeks, but some people at the wacky weekly newspaper had some contact with him.
+The owners—of course—were in contact with him to see if he could still work for them while he was dealing with the aftermath of his bullshit.
+John—another writer on the staff of the publication—had contact with him as well.
+Seemed like Kevin was technically on probation for domestic violence

 ***